-Financial instruments that potentially subject the Company to concentration of credit risk consist principally of cash balances, bank certificates of deposit and trade receivables.
-The Company invests its excess cash in highly liquid investments (principally, short-term bank deposits, Treasury bills, Treasury notes and money market funds) and does not believe that it is exposed to any significant risks related to its cash accounts, money market funds or certificates of deposit.
+Financial instruments that potentially subject the Company to concentration of credit risk consist principally of cash balances, overnight repurchase accounts, bank certificates of deposit and trade receivables.
+The Company invests its excess cash in highly liquid investments (typically, short-term bank deposits, Treasury bills, Treasury notes and money market funds) and does not believe that it is exposed to any significant risks related to its cash accounts, money market funds or certificates of deposit.